The Blog Social

 Final Thoughts

-Image optimization might not be the sexiest part of running a website, but it’s definitely one of the most important.
+Image optimisation might not be the sexiest part of running a website, but it’s definitely one of the most important.
 With the tools I’ve shared today, you can dramatically improve your site speed without sacrificing visual quality.

 Your visitors (and your analytics) will thank you!